Let him step to the music which he hears,

 said Thoreau.
 However measured or far away.

-Music which leads the soul astray –
+Music which leads the soul homeward –

 God’s drumbeat into chosen ears.